renovatebot/renovate/docs/usage/opentelemetry.md

 # OpenTelemetry and Renovate

+**THIS FEATURE IS EXPERIMENTAL** and is subject to change in minor version.

 Renovate supports OpenTelemetry which is an emerging monitoring standard.

 OpenTelemetry supports three types of observability data: